+Final examinations are required.
 An instructor may request exception to this policy from the department chair.
-The chair may grant such request if:

-- 1. The nature of the course makes such action desirable; or - 2.
-An adequate series of other evaluation procedures is substituted.

-An instructor may have a policy of exempting students who meet specified criteria from examinations or evaluations during the final exam period: the policy and criteria shall be stated and placed on file with the department chair.
+The chair may grant such request if: (1) the nature of the course makes such action desirable; or (2) an adequate series of other evaluation procedures is substituted.
+An instructor may have a policy of exempting students who meet specified criteria from final examinations: the policy and criteria shall be stated and placed on file with the department chair.